Captain Pirate

-Captain Pirate is a 1952 American technicolor adventure film directed by Ralph Murphy and starring Louis Hayward, Patricia Medina and John Sutton.
-The swashbuckler was based on the 1931 Rafael Sabatini novel Captain Blood Returns, and is a sequel to the 1950 film Fortunes of Captain Blood.
-It was made and distributed by Columbia Pictures.
-This was the final film directed by Murphy.
+Captain Pirate is a 1952 American Technicolor swashbuckler adventure film directed by Ralph Murphy and starring Louis Hayward, Patricia Medina and John Sutton.
+The plot is based on the 1931 Rafael Sabatini short-story collection Captain Blood Returns, and the film is a sequel to Fortunes of Captain Blood (1950).

 Plot

 Captain Blood is pardoned by the Crown for his crimes against Spain on the Spanish Main.
-By 1690 he is living in the West Indies on his plantation where he practices medicine and is to be married to Isabella.
-His new life is put in danger when he is arrested on a piracy charge after somebody raids Cartagena and word spreads on the island he was identified as the leader making him look guilty.
-To prove otherwise he has to sail again.
+By 1690, he is living in the West Indies on his plantation, where he practices medicine and is to be married to Isabella.
+He is arrested on a piracy charge after Cartagena is raided and false word spreads that he was the leader of the invasion.
+To prove himself innocent, he must sail again.